MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 > [!NOTE]
 > As we roll out this change to Current Channel over the course of several weeks, not all customers will see the change right away.

-At a future date to be determined, we also plan to make this change to volume licensed versions of Office LTSC 2021, Office 2019, Office 2016, and Office 2013.

 The change doesn’t affect Office on a Mac, Office on Android or iOS devices, or Office on the web.